How to Grow Garlic Start To Finish In 10 Easy Steps

 Step #6.
 Water as Needed

-Once you see plants, you will want to start routinely tending your garlic until harvest.
-This means watering as needed and weeding when necessary.
 If you have not done so yet, remove the fencing or other protection.
 This will help make harvesting easier.
-Don’t worry about your chickens at this point; they will leave your garlic alone once it is too big for them to bother with it.
+If you have chickens nearby, don’t worry about them damaging your plants; they will leave your garlic alone once it is too big for them to bother with it.

-Get into the habit of daily watering all of your plants.
-This is also a good time to look at your entire garden, searching for pests or diseases.
 The earlier you catch an issue, the more quickly you can keep it from getting out of hand.

 garlic growing in a raised bed mulch with straw